nalonso2/SQHN/README.md

 Code used for the paper 'A Sparse Quantized Hopfield Network for Online-Continual Memory'.

-Python 3.7.6 and Pytorch 1.10.0 were used to generate results.
+Run with Python 3.7.6 and Pytorch 1.10.0.

 All datasets besides the TinyImagenet dataset are downloaded automatically via Pytorch.
 To download TinyImagenet see https://github.com/tjmoon0104/pytorch-tiny-imagenet?tab=readme-ov-file

-To reproduce data run:
+To reproduce data from a training run/experiment:

-main.py --test argument
+<code>main.py --test argument</code>

-To reproduce plots run:
+To reproduce plots for a training run/experiment:

-main.py --plot argument
+<code>main.py --plot argument</code>

-The arguments for the various tests are below.
-These arguments are used to reproduce tests and plots.
+Here are the arguments for the various experiments used to reproduce tests and plots:

-associative memory comparisons: 'assoc_comp'
+associative memory comparisons: <code>assoc_comp</code>

-online-continual tests one hidden layer: 'OnCont-L1'
+online-continual tests one hidden layer: <code>OnCont-L1</code>

-online-continual tests three hidden layer: 'OnCont-L3'
+online-continual tests three hidden layer: <code>OnCont-L3</code>

-noisy encoding tests one hidden layer: 'nsEncode-L1'
+noisy encoding tests one hidden layer: <code>nsEncode-L1</code>

-noisy encoding tests one hidden layer: 'nsEncode-L3'
+noisy encoding tests one hidden layer: <code>nsEncode-L3</code>

-noisy encoding tests one hidden layer: 'recog'
+noisy encoding tests one hidden layer: <code>recog</code>

-architecture comparisons: 'arch compare'
+architecture comparisons: <code>arch compare</code>

 For example, to reproduce the plots for the online-continual task with the one hidden layer models, run

-main.py --test OnCont-L1
+<code>main.py --test OnCont-L1</code>

 followed by

-main.py --plot OnCont-L1
+<code>main.py --plot OnCont-L1</code>